Used and loved by millions

 How can I use "in the interim" in a sentence?

-Use "in the interim" to describe actions or conditions that exist temporarily between two defined periods.
-For example, "The bridge is closed for repairs; "in the interim", use the detour."
+You can use "in the interim" to describe actions or situations that occur temporarily between two defined points in time.
+For example, "The new CEO will arrive next month; "in the interim", the current CFO will manage the company."

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision